 The most popular rides (aka the ones with the longest lines) in the Disneyland Paris park are:

-- Star Wars Hyperspace Mountain – Head on a reconnaissance mission to spy on an Imperial Star Destroyer.
+- Star Wars Hyperspace Mountain – The old Space Mountain has become a part of Star Wars.
+It is a high-speed roller coaster that takes guests on a thrilling journey through space on a reconnaissance mission to spy on an Imperial Star Destroyer.
 In Discoveryland with 1.20 height restriction.

-- Big Thunder Mountain – An Old West rollercoaster in Frontierland, with 1.02 height restriction.
+- Big Thunder Mountain – A fast-paced Old West rollercoaster in Frontierland, with 1.02 height restriction.
+There is always a line here, so plan accordingly.

 - Phantom Manor – A haunted mansion with ghoulish spirits that will definitely frighten the faint of heart (and the kids.)
 In Frontierland with no height restrictions.